Deciding where to invest

 What investments do you currently hold?

-If you click on a fund name, you’ll be taken to its factsheet, where you can see its objective, performance history and risk rating, along with the top ten investments it holds.
+If you click on a fund name, you’ll be taken to its factsheet, where you can see its objective, performance history, risk rating and charges along with the top ten investments it holds.

 Are you saving enough?

 Before you start choosing your investment strategy, it’s a good idea to ask yourself if you’re saving enough.
-Our online tools will show you how savings a little extra each month could make a big difference to the amount you could have in your pension pot when you retire.
+Our power of small amounts tool will show you how saving a little extra each month could make a big difference to the amount you could have in your pension pot when you retire.

 An overview of investment strategies